FTC-32576/2025_Decode_Regional/readme.md

   * Code style and documentation compliance

 * **🧪 Unit & Integration Tests:**
-  TeamLib components such as PIDController, IMUHelper, and LimelightHelper undergo simulation-based testing to validate their mathematical behavior.
+  TeamLib components such as PIDController, IMUMight, and LimeMight undergo simulation-based testing to validate their mathematical behavior.

 * **📦 Automated Deploy (optional):**
   When a stable build is tagged as a *release*, the pipeline automatically generates a signed `.apk` for the **Robot Controller (RC)**.